 Pathrise is a career accelerator that helps people land their dream jobs in tech.
 Our mentors have experience on both sides of the hiring table, having helped 600+ people land great tech jobs.
 We work 1-on-1 with fellows on the topics with which they need the most support.
 Fellows in our program see their interview scores double and their application responses triple, landing jobs in just 3-5 months on average.

 Our program is flexible and tailored to the needs of each fellow.
 There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
-We also offer a 9% income share agreement (ISA) so fellows only pay when they land a tech job.
+The Pathrise income share agreement (ISA) means that our fellows never pay until they land a job they love and start working.
 We never require upfront payments or deposits.